dictybase-docker/dagger-of-dcr/README.md

-# Dagger Golang Project
+# dagger of dcr project

 This project provides a set of tools and functions to manage Git repositories, run Go language tests, and build and publish Docker container images.
 It is designed to work within a containerized environment, leveraging the Dagger framework for seamless integration and execution.

 ## Overview